 Common Recycling Mistakes People Make

-Plastic Bag Inclusion Not many communities accept used plastic bags in a commingled recycling stream because they can be difficult to sort and clean.
+Plastic bags Not many communities accept used plastic bags in a commingled recycling stream because they can be difficult to sort and clean.
 Look for other options such as retailers like Wegmans that accept plastic bags.

-Keeping Lids with Plastic Containers Loose plastic caps from bottles should go in the trash while metal bottle caps may be accumulated inside a metal can, only if effectively crimped so as to trap them during the collection and sorting process.
+Plastic container lids Loose plastic caps from bottles should go in the trash while metal bottle caps may be accumulated inside a metal can, only if effectively crimped so as to trap them during the collection and sorting process.
 Remember that small items typically cannot effectively handled in recycling conveyor systems.
 Larger lids are typically removed and included in recycling.
 Again, check to see what your program allows.

-Including Greasy Food Packages Paper and paperboard material is regularly accepted by recycling programs, but leave out the food soaked or greasy paper which can negatively impact recycled paper quality.
+Greasy food packages Paper and paperboard material is regularly accepted by recycling programs, but leave out the food soaked or greasy paper which can negatively impact recycled paper quality.
 There are increasingly new options, however.
-Greasy paperboard material may be accepted with organic waste, for example.
+Greasy paperboard material often may be accepted with organic waste, for example.

-Failure to do your homework Most communities will have recycling information available online or through an information sheet.
+It is important to do your homework when it comes to eliminating recycling mistakes.
+Most communities will have recycling information available online or through an information sheet.
 Take a few moments to ensure that you are recycling only acceptable materials.
 Just because an item can be recycled does not mean that your community accepts it as part of its program, and just because they take the item in a certain condition, such as rinsed and clean, does not mean they can accept it if dirty.
 When the wrong items are included in the blue box, the result is a much greater cost to divert the residual material to the landfill, a situation that can reduce the value of recovered material, increase handling costs, and threaten the viability of the overall recycling program.